ucsb-cs56/w20/_labWIP/f19-lab07a.md

    that is pleasing to an end user.
 But we'll be able to see that we are making progress.

-10. In this final step, we'll learn how to transform that JSON string into usable Java objects, and use those Java objects to put useful information on the page.
+6. In this final step, we'll learn how to transform that JSON string into usable Java objects, and use those Java objects to put useful information on the page.

-    There will be one final pull request at this stage, and we'll be done.n
+    There will be one final pull request at this stage, and we'll be done with lab07a.tttttttt

 # Step by step instructions (lab07a)